codewithgauravgupta/django_app/STEPS.md

 * we hve three types of users, anonymous user, registered, admin. we need to write a custom permission.

+* Django permissions usually work on two levels: on the overall endpoint (has_permission) and on an object level (has_object_permission).

+A great way to write permissions is to always deny by default; that is why we always return False at the end of each permission method.
+We can then start adding the conditions.
+Here, in all the methods, we are checking that anonymous users can only make the SAFE_METHODS requests—GET, OPTIONS, and HEAD.

+For other users, we are making sure that they are always authenticated before continuing.

 * Inside the `auth` directory, create a file called `permissions.py`.

 * Next Allow users to update and delete posts.

-To add these functionalities, we don’t need to write a serializer or a viewset, because the methods for deletion (destroy()), and updating (update()) are already available by default in the ViewSet class.
-We will just rewrite the update method on PostSerializer to ensure that the edited field is set to True when modifying a post.
+* To add these functionalities, we don’t need to write a serializer or a viewset, because the methods for deletion (destroy()), and updating (update()) are already available by default in the ViewSet class.

+* We will just rewrite the update method on PostSerializer to ensure that the edited field is set to True when modifying a post.

 * Let’s add the PUT and DELETE methods to http_methods of PostViewSet